-We have audited the financial report of Police Federation of Australia - Australian Federal Police Association Branch ("the Branch"), which comprises the statement of financial position as at 30 June 2022, the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year ended 30 June 2022, and notes to the financial statements, including a summary of significant accounting policies, the national executive statement, the report required under subsection 255(2A) and the officer declaration statement.
+We have audited the financial report of Police Federation of Australia - Australian Federal Police Association Branch ("the Branch"), which comprises the statement of financial position as at 30 June 2024, the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year ended 30 June 2024, and notes to the financial statements, including a summary of material accounting policies, the national executive statement, the subsection 255(2A) and the officer declaration statement.

-In our opinion, the accompanying financial report presents fairly, in all material aspects, the financial position of the Branch as at 30 June 2022, and its financial performance and its cash flows for the year ended on that date in accordance with:
+In our opinion, the accompanying financial report presents fairly, in all material aspects, the financial position of the Branch as at 30 June 2024, and its financial performance and its cash flows for the year ended on that date in accordance with:

-- (a) Australian Accounting Standards; and - (b) any other requirements imposed by the Reporting Guidelines or Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009 ("the RO Act").
+- Australian Accounting Standards; and (a) - (b) any other requirements imposed by the Reporting Guidelines or Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009 ("the RO Act").